ai-dev-2024/Rambler-Bangla/README.md

   English near-match demotion plus a 2,265-pair canonical roman-to-script table, applied only inside locked Bangla segments.
-- **Side-by-side install**: the test build ships under its own package identity (`com.aidev2024.ramblerbangla`) and installs alongside PixelBoard.
+- **Side-by-side install**: the test build ships under its own package identity (`com.aidev2024.ramblerbangla`) and installs alongside the upstream keyboard.
   The repository contains the rename tooling and audit documentation, but no APK, generated DEX, key, or other proprietary binary.
 See `rename/` and `docs/SIDE-BY-SIDE.md`.